Congratulations on your decision to apply to Pace University!

 - Identification: Send a photocopy or fax of your valid passport/national identity card displaying your photo and name.

 - Letters of Recommendation: Two letters of recommendation from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
 Letter of Recommendation forms can be found on our Forms & Brochures web page.
+(Letters of recommendation are not required for international transfer students.)

 - Course descriptions or syllabus (in English) from each post-secondary school attended (transfer applicants only).